dsindex/etagger/MORE.md

     - etc/chunk_eval.py
     - etc/conlleval
   - The bellow results for BERT is not valid now. because BERT is used as feature-based currently.
+    - the result for feature-based BERT
+      - read 'BERT new result, aligned wordpiece+word embeddings)'

 ### [experiment logs](https://github.com/dsindex/etagger/blob/master/ENG_EXPERIMENT.md)